phrounz/volatile-dove-engine/README.md

    you build, in HLSL (DirectX) and GLSL (OpenGL) languages.

  * [source](./source) are the Volatile Dove Engine "source" files

+ * [common](./common) contains files common to several projects (Application_... directories), for example compilation procedures for a given target platform common to several projects.

  * [Doxyfile](./Doxyfile) is the Doxygen file, which requires [Doxygen](http://www.stack.nl/~dimitri/doxygen/),